[ + links to: Glossary - Timeline - A Survey of Ooranye - Plan of Olhoav -

-Scary, the exhilaration I feel, as my muscles tense to initiate the move to action.
-My morals have undergone a sinister shift - but an inner voice whispers to my conscience, This is no time to argue yourself out of a capacity for killing.
-What's got into me is something I have to have.
-The enemy, I remind myself, is out to kill or enslave me and my friends and followers.
-Against that threat, self-defence is a right.
+Scary, the dark exhilaration I feel.
+It's as though, while my muscles tense to initiate the move to action, my morals have undergone a sinister shift - but an inner voice whispers to my conscience, Carry on!
+This is no time to argue yourself out of a capacity for killing.
+And it's true: what's got into me is something I have to have.
+The enemy, I remind myself, is out to kill or enslave me and my friends and followers, and against that threat self-defence is a right.
 Thus far I've always believed.
 Furthermore, on this planet full of first-lifers, where the majority can look forward to a second incarnation somewhen further down history's timeline, death is not even the end of the mundane.
-Death means a lot less here, in fact, that it does on Earth.
+Death means a lot less here than it does on Earth.

 Holding the incandescent sponnd-blade aloft, I conclude my speech:

 "We shall scatter, leave by different routes, and rendezvous at the smurtu-oyor!"

 Wherever that is.
 Never mind where it is.
 One thing's for sure, I'll get nowhere without the support and guidance of those in this room.